OpenNebula/docs/source/release_notes/release_notes/known_issues.rst

 OneFlow
 ================================================================================

-* `#2101 <http://dev.opennebula.org/issues/2101>`_ Validator schema is not correctly shown in the CLI after a parsing error
 * `#3134 <http://dev.opennebula.org/issues/3134>`_ Service Templates with dynamic networks cannot be instantiated from the CLI, unless the a template file with the required attributes is merged

 Scheduler